docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 This project provides with the server portion, whereas "the" client can be anything from a console, text-only software (eg. [Mutt](https://en.wikipedia.org/wiki/Mutt_(email_client))) to a fully-fledged desktop application (eg. [Mozilla Thunderbird](https://en.wikipedia.org/wiki/Mozilla_Thunderbird), [Microsoft Outlook](https://en.wikipedia.org/wiki/Microsoft_Outlook)…), to a webmail, etc.

-Similar to the client side, there are many components making up the server side.
-Specialized piece of software handle receiving emails, sending emails, filtering emails, etc. The docker-mailserver project made some informed choices and offers a comprehensive platform to run a feature-full mail exchange server.
+Unlike the client side where usually a single program is used, there are many components making up the server.
+Specialized piece of software handle atomic tasks, such as receiving emails, dropping emails into mailboxes, sending emails to other mail servers, filtering emails, exposing emails to authorized clients, etc.

+The docker-mailserver project made some informed choices and offers a comprehensive platform to run a feature-full mail exchange server.

 ## Components